Learn how to make perfectly cooked bratwurst on a pellet grill!

 Many, including myself, argue the flavor LOST from the spices and juices leaving the bratwurst outweighs the flavors GAINED from the beer and onions.

-Keep in mind, unlike brining a ham or your thanksgiving turkey, where you are putting a BLAND piece of meat into a HEAVILY SEASONED brine to try and absorb flavor, here you are doing just the opposite.
+Keep in mind, unlike brining a ham or your Thanksgiving turkey, where you are putting a BLAND piece of meat into a HEAVILY SEASONED brine to try and absorb flavor, here you are doing just the opposite.

 You are putting a HEAVILY SEASONED sausage into a relatively BLAND bath of beer and onions.